 Data-dependent mass spectrometric analyses of proteolytic (Asp-N and trypsin) digests of purified ArsR protein were performed with an ESI-LTQ linear ion trap.
 Ultimately, SEQUEST identified the possible phosphorylation sites, D47, D52, and D59, with high confidence from the CID product ion spectra of the purified ArsR peptides.
 A shotgun proteomic analysis of H. pylori (26695) was also conducted, but it was determined that the combined low-abundance of ArsR and low signal imparted by ESI preclude PTM analysis of similar shotgun samples.
 In addition, nanospray and electrospray methods were developed for these and future analyses.
 Drastic improvements in ionization efficiency and signal were observed with the nanospray ionization source in comparison to electrospray.
 Reliable nano-flow HPLC and nanospray ionization will be essential for future proteomic studies and the continuation of this work.

 Gozzo, Theresa, "Towards a Greater Understanding of Post-Translational Modification of Transcription Factor, ArsR, in Helicobacter pylori via Bottom-Up Proteomics: Methods Development for Electrospray and Nanospray Approaches" (2017).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1137.